afhpayne/slackutils/README.md

 There are two utilities so far:

 #### Slackstack:<br />
-Uses a local clone of the slackbuilds.org git repository. <br />
+Uses a local clone of the slackbuilds.org git repository <br />
 1. Searches for a program in the local clone or user folder<br />
 2. Copies the slackbuild to a 'build' directory [default = ~/Desktop/build]<br />
 3. Scans the slackbuild for dependencies and copies *those* slackbuilds to the build directory<br />